ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities:*

-- Discuss updated course policies [slides](https://gitpitch.com/ZoeLeblanc/IntroToDH2020/gh-pages?p=week7)
+- Discuss updated course policies [slides](https://gitpitch.com/ZoeLeblanc/IntroToDH2020/gh-pages?p=week7/Tuesday)
 - Discussion about data in the humanities.
 What do humanists' mean when they say *data*?
 What is a data biography?
 - Discuss potential datasets for final project and some of the difficulties in finding data, as well as potential research questions
 - Explore The Pudding's Film Dialogue project and data with Jupyter notebooks and Pandas (time permitting)

 *Assignment for next class:*

-- Benjamin Schmidt, “Do Digital Humanists Need to Understand Algorithms?,”*Debates in the Digital Humanities* 2016 http://dhdebates.gc.cuny.edu/debates/text/99
+- Benjamin Schmidt, “Do Digital Humanists Need to Understand Algorithms?,”*Debates in the Digital Humanities* 2016 [http://dhdebates.gc.cuny.edu/debates/text/99](http://dhdebates.gc.cuny.edu/debates/text/99)
 - Wes McKinney. *Python for Data Analysis*.
 2017.
-Chapters 5
+Chapters 5 (if you are struggling with this reading, please focus instead on the Introduction to Pandas and Jupyter Notebooks)
+- As an additional resource, check out this condensed [Introduction to Pandas and Jupyter Notebooks](https://github.com/ZoeLeBlanc/IntroToDH2020/blob/gh-pages/week5/intro_html_webscraping.md)

 *Second Meeting: Exploratory Data Analysis in Python March 26, 2020*